The Librarian (version control system): History

 The Librarian quickly found success in the market and began being used by a large number of installations.
+Even though ADR had a sometimes contentious relationship with IBM, after one rapprochement between the two companies IBM became a heavy user of Librarian itself.
 The Librarian, along with Autoflow, became responsible for much of ADR's revenue and rapid growth as a company.
 Per a survey that ADR conducted amongst its customers, use of the Librarian significantly increased programmer productivity, especially in the areas of ongoing maintenance and enhancement of existing applications.
 Buoyed by this, ADR introduced other software packages in the category of programming tools.

 By 1973, the Librarian had garnered a spot in the Datapro Research Corporation's Software Honor Roll for the number of customers and associated satisfaction that the package had, based on surveys conducted by Datapro.
 It made the Honor Roll in subsequent years as well.
 One 1979 analysis of software packages for IBM mainframe environments rated the Librarian as one of the few packages that excelled both in total number of installations and total amount of sales volume.

 According to sales figures given to International Computer Programs, Inc. (ICP), by 1977, the Librarian was in use at some 3,300 sites - the most of any such software package it was tracking - and had aggregate sales revenues of over $10 million.
 By 1979, that number had increased to 4,500 installations.
 In 1982, ICP gave The Librarian an award for $50 million in total sales.

 In 1985, the Librarian was named by ICP as a recipient for the $100 Million Award, again reflecting lifetime aggregate sales.
 It was one of only a handful of system software products to reach that level.
 This was followed in 1989, when ICP gave an award for $250 million in total sales for Librarian.

 Throughout much of its existence, Librarian's main competitor was the Panvalet product from Pansophic Systems.
 It had roughly the same number of installations as the Librarian.
 As recollected by Pansophic's founder, Joseph A. Piscopo, "Panvalet and Librarian basically divided the program library market between the two of them....
 Virtually everyone ended up with one or the other of the products."